filips123/PWAsForFirefox/docs/docs/user-guide/extension.md

 ### Enable automatic web app launching

-If automatic web app launching is enabled, all URLs that match the scopes of your enabled web apps will be automatically launched as a web app.
+If enabled, all URLs that match the scopes of your enabled web apps will be automatically launched as a web app.

 !!! warning

     This feature is experimental, may not work with all websites correctly, and may impact performance.

-This option needs to be additionally enabled per web app in its settings, using the "Auto launch this web app" checkbox.
-Additional browser permissions are required for it to work.
+This option needs to be additionally enabled per web app in its settings, using the "Launch this web app on matching website" checkbox.
+Specific URLs can also be excluded from being automatically launched inside web apps with [the exclusion regex option](#automatic-launching-exclusion).

-They will be requested automatically after enabling it if they are not already permitted.
+Additional browser permissions are required for this option to work.
+They will be requested automatically after enabling the option if they are not already permitted.

+**TODO: Also document web app setting separately and link it here (see above TODO)**

 ### Always patch runtime and profile